-For many people, addiction and financial stress go hand in hand.
+For many people, addiction related financial stress tends to happen easily.
 Research, for example, has found a strong link between stress caused by debt or financial problems and the existence of depression or other mental health issues, though it’s not always clear which of these things comes first, and there is also an apparent connection between such issues and drug or alcohol abuse.
 If you or a loved one is struggling with an addiction disorder or needs help coping with stress, don’t hesitate to seek help from a professional substance abuse treatment facility.
-Contact Behavioral Rehabilitation Services today at (877) 476-8320 to discuss your treatment options with a trained addiction recovery counselor.
+Contact Behavioral Rehabilitation Services today to discuss your treatment options with a trained addiction recovery counselor.

 Drug addiction is a complex disorder, and there are many ways in which addiction may be related to financial stress.
 For example, someone who regularly abuses drugs or alcohol may find themselves experiencing financial stress due to their expensive habit, or may even lose their job because they are no longer able to perform their duties at work, causing them to accumulate debt or live in poverty.
 True to the destructive cycle of addiction, getting fired from work, living with high levels of debt, or constantly experiencing money problems can also trigger depression or anxiety that leads to drug or alcohol abuse, which can, in turn, result in financial stress.
 For people living in poverty, drinking or using drugs provides instant gratification and can help them escape their financial troubles, if only temporarily.
 Sadly, the consequences of this method of coping with stress can be physically, emotionally and financially ruinous.

 The Financial Toll of Addiction